bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

     - ddd
 ---

-In the [previous article](https://developer20.com/refactoring-for-better-testability/), we wrote a few tests for a project to make sure that our refactoring won’t break anything.
-This time, we’ll extract part of the domain and add a test to it.
-It will help us better understand what the project does and make those tests more reliable.
+In the [last article](https://developer20.com/refactoring-for-better-testability/), we wrote a few tests for a project to make sure that our refactoring won’t break anything.
+To understand the project better, we will separate the part of the domain and add a test to it.
+This will make the test more authentic.

-We have an issue with the end-to-end (e2e) tests: database under the hood.
-The approach has some problems.
-Firstly, those tests are slower.
+There is a problem with the end-to-end (e2e) tests: database under the hood.
+This attitude is not carefree.
+Firstly, those tests are rather slow.
+It might be an issue when the number of tests will increase.
 We use a real database connection that has an overhead.
-The database runs on the same machine, so the latency isn’t significant right now, but it can be when the number of tests increases.

-The second consequence is that those tests aren't as stable as isolated once.
+Secondly, those tests are not as stable as the isolated ones.
 We have to remember about launching the database before running tests, running all migrations, and (sometimes) purging tables.
-If something can crash - it will eventually happen.
-If we want to have the CI useful, we have to run those tests there as well.
-We have to configure the CI the same way we did it on our local machines.
+If something can break apart - it will eventually happen.
+If we want to have a useful CI, we have to run those tests there as well.
+We need to configure the CI the same way we did it on our local machines.
 The setup is much more complicated than just running `go test ./...`.

-From my experience, integration tests **are** helpful.
-Unit tests should be the core of our tests' sets.
-This is our motivation to write them.
+It is confirmed that integration tests are helpful.
+Unit tests should be the base of our tests’ sets.
+This knowledge motivate us to write them.
 We have to understand the core domain first.
 From the order of requests we send, we can assume that creating the project is the starting point.
-Let's see what the handler contains.
+Take a look at the handler below.

 ```go
 func (p Project) Create(w http.ResponseWriter, r *http.Request) {